The reaction in which a chemical substance transforms into another new chemical substance is known as a chemical reaction.

 Fig: Decomposition of silver chloride

 The decomposition of a compound with light is called Photolysis.
+The above reactions are used in black and white photography.

 1. All the decomposition reaction requires energy i.e. these reactions are Endothermic reactions.
 These reactions are used in Extraction of metals.

-2. A decomposition reaction is called the opposite of combination reaction.
+2. A decomposition reaction is called the opposite of a combination reaction.
 This can be supported by the following reactions:

-Fig: Displacement reaction
+Fig: Displacement Reaction

 Iron, zinc and lead are more reactive elements than so they displace copper from its compounds.

-(iii) Chlorine displaces Bromine from Potassium bromide
+(b) Chlorine displaces Bromine from Potassium bromide

-(iv) Copper displaces silver from silver nitrate.
+(c) Copper displaces silver from silver nitrate

-Ques: In the refining of silver, the recovery of silver from silver nitrate solution involved displacement by copper metal.
+Q.2.
+In the refining of silver, the recovery of silver from silver nitrate solution involved displacement by copper metal.
 Write down the reaction involved.

-(4) DOUBLE DISPLACEMENT REACTIONS
+4. DOUBLE DISPLACEMENT REACTION

 Two common types of double displacement reactions are: